aga87/gardening-calendar/README.md

 ### Plants API (RESTful)

 - Authenticated users are allowed to access the Plants API routes.
+- Authenticated users can:
-- Users can view their plant collection, add new plants, edit existing plants, move plants to trash, restore plants and delete plants.
+  - view their plant collection,
+  - add new plants,
+  - edit existing plants,
+  - move plants to trash,
+  - restore plants from trash, and
+  - delete plants from trash.

 ### UI / Dashboard

-Upcoming.